-The City of San Angelo Economic Development Department serves as the economic development arm of the City of San Angelo Development Corporation (COSADC).
-The Vision/Mission statement of the City of San Angelo Economic Development Department is to serve the community as an organization comprised of highly trained professionals leveraging resources to diversify the economy, expand the tax base, foster business growth, and increase job opportunities.
+The Economic Development Department serves as the economic development arm of the City of San Angelo Development Corporation (COSADC).
+The vision/mission statement of the Economic Development Department is to serve the community as an organization comprised of highly trained professionals leveraging resources to diversify the economy, expand the tax base, foster business growth and increase job opportunities.

 Working with economic development partners, COSADC will retain, strengthen and diversify the job base of the community to ensure a vibrant business climate for San Angelo and the region.